Sutter Health Park

 Sutter Health Park is a ballpark in West Sacramento, California, directly adjacent to downtown Sacramento.
 It is the home of the minor league Sacramento River Cats of the Pacific Coast League (PCL) and the temporary home of the Athletics of Major League Baseball (MLB).
+While serving as home of the Athletics, it is currently the smallest ballpark in MLB by capacity.
 Known as Raley Field from 2000 to 2019, the facility was built on the site of old warehouses and rail yards, across the Sacramento River from the state capitol building.